MikroElektronika/mikrosdk_click_v2/clicks/ldctouch/README.md

 ## Example Description

-> This example demonstrates the use of LDC Touch click board by configuring the buttons to trigger on finger press, and reading the buttons state in the loop.
+> This example demonstrates the use of LDC Touch Click board by configuring the buttons to trigger on finger press, and reading the buttons state in the loop.

 **The demo application is composed of two sections :**